 What’s The Resolution For This Issue?

-For the record, many coin folders do not have a hole for the 1922 plain cent.
-They include:
+For the record, some coin folders do not have a hole for the 1922 plain cent, including:

 - Whitman’s 1909-1940 Lincoln cent folder

 - Harris’ 1909-1940 Lincoln cent folder

 But my concern really has to do with coin albums — not coin folders.
 The albums are the more expensive, leatherette-bound coin books that allow for 2-sided viewing of the coins within.